zachhardesty7/vscode-gitstash/README.md

 ## Bugs

-If you find a bug, please enable the debug mode just by switching the corresponding setting, this will sent debug messages to the developer console which can give some context when the issue occurs.
-The more information is provided to reproduce the easier it will be to solve it.
-You can refer to the [bug-report](https://github.com/artrz/vsx-gitstash/blob/main/.github/ISSUE_TEMPLATE/bug-report.md) template for a guide.
+If something doesn't work correctly, you can take a look to the Git Stash output channel, git execution errors are logged there.
+There's also a setting to enable the debug mode where information is logged in the developer console while the extension performs some tasks.
+The more information is provided to reproduce the issue, the easier it will be to solve it.

 ## Tips